Health and Welfare

 Summertown Health Centre and College Doctor and Nurse

-The College has an agreement with nearby Summertown Health Centre, and a doctor and nurse from the Health Centre visit the College regularly during term time.
+The College has an agreement with nearby Summertown Health Centre, and a nurse from the Health Centre visit the College regularly during term time.

 Students should register for Summertown Health Centre online before they arrive at College.
-Students with existing conditions and those needing vaccinations should also attend medical registration at College on Wednesday 4 October between 10.30 - 16.30 (sign up for an appointment after arriving).
-To register at other times, please contact Summertown Health Centre directly.
+Students with existing conditions should also contact Summertown Health Centre for an appointment when they arrive in Oxford.

 The College Nurse is available without appointment during term time (weeks 0-9 inclusive).
-Her clinic hours can be found on the College website and take place on the first floor of the Old main Building
+Her clinic hours are 12:15 – 14:45 Tuesday, Wednesday and Friday and take place in the basement of the Hilda Besse Building.
+You can book an appointment with her here.

 At other times, appointments can be made to see a doctor or nurse at the Summertown Health Centre, a 15 minute walk from St Antony’s.